News from Court

 Those convicted of offences should not expect to be 'invisible'

 to the communities they have harmed through their actions.
 If

 someone is convicted in court, then it is a matter of public record

 and you are entitled to know the results (unless a court imposes

 restrictions on reporting).

-She was required to comply with the terms of a Community
+September 2016.
+He was ordered to comply with a Community

 Image - Community Safety Partners